mgenware/mingru-models/README.md

 ## Defining Models

-### Table Type and Table Object
+### Tables

-You create a model with the following steps:
+To create a table:

-1. Create a class inheriting from `dd.Table`: this class is called a table type, and the `dd.Table` class is the base class required for representing a table in dd-models.
+1. Create a class inheriting from `dd.Table`.
-2. Add table columns as instance properties of the table type.
+2. Add table columns as instance properties.
-3. Export a table object created from table type via `dd.table`.
+3. Export a table object via `dd.table`.

-Here's an example user table with 2 columns, `id` and `name` (`user.ts`):
+For example, a table named `User` with 2 columns, `id` and `name`:

 ```ts
 import * as dd from 'dd-models';